solankimithilesh/api_connections/README.md

 ## Adobe Analytics API Connection

-this is useful for most of the analyst to working on adobe analytics workspace to play around with the data. you can directly pull the adobe analytics data in python dataframes with the help of Python API.
+This is useful for marketing data analyst working on Adobe Analytics workspace to play around with the click stream data. you can now directly pull the data in Pandas dataframes with the help of Python API which is Adobe Analytics 2.0.